 6. Kinverch Portable Car Jump Starter

 Everything about the Kinverch Portable Jump Starter is designed with portability in mind.
-The jumper cables coil nicely on the sides of the device, and there’s storage inside the charger for accessories.
+The jumper cables coil nicely on the device’s sides, and there’s storage inside the charger for accessories.
 It’s relatively lightweight, too, at only 10 pounds, with a comfortable built-in handle.

 With one USB port and one 12-volt socket, you can charge devices as well as vehicle batteries.
 Our only complaint is with the built-in LED flashlight.
 It’s simply not bright enough to do much good.
 Aside from this, though, the Kinverch Portable Jump Starter is a great all-in-one power source for all your travels.